Search

 Rachel Spencer recently embarked on a freelance writing and consulting career.
 She is a lawyer, a writer, a scholar and a teacher, who has driven her professional life down many roads; winding between legal practice, tertiary education, public speaking, creative writing, research, professional writing, teaching and management.
 Rachel has worked in private legal practice, in the commercial radio industry, the wine industry and the community legal sector.
 She also has extensive experience on the boards and committees of a variety of not-for-profit organisations.
 Along the way she has taught conversational English to French secondary school students and English literature to university students.
 Rachel been a legal academic (involving teaching, research and high-level administration) at three universities.

 Rachel has published six book chapters, about fifteen articles, and one book.
 She holds a Masters and a PhD in Creative Writing.
 Her current writing project is a book that straddles the genres of true crime and life-writing.
 Rachel recently resigned from her role as an Associate Professor of Law and the Director of a community legal centre at Monash University in Melbourne so she can focus on getting her book published.
-She is looking forward to getting to know and working with the Writers SA Board and staff.

 David Meldrum